ciruxeno/ldoa-architecture/README.md

 LDOA uses a specific vocabulary:

-- **Situation** — operational reality expressed in language and context.
+* **Situation** — operational reality expressed in language and context.
-- **Being** — the core ontological-operational unit of the architecture.
+* **Being** — the core ontological-operational unit of the architecture.
-- **Promise** — what a Being is committed to fulfill.
+* **Promise** — what a Being is committed to fulfill.
-- **Faculty** — a native constitutive mode of operation shared by all Beings.
+* **Faculty** — a native constitutive mode of operation shared by all Beings.
-- **Capability** — an acquired, learned, granted, or declared operational ability.
+* **Capability** — an acquired, learned, granted, or declared operational ability.
-- **Cognition** — the internal domain where a Being preserves memory, distinctions, judgment criteria, and learned capabilities.
+* **Identity** — the current, mutable operational persona and active capabilities presented by a Being.
+* **Cognition** — the internal, immutable structural anchor of the Being; its foundation for governance and traceability.
-- **Judgment** — the evaluation a Being makes before producing an act.
+* **Judgment** — the evaluation a Being makes before producing an act.
-- **Speech Act** — an act produced into the shared operational language.
+* **Speech Act** — an act produced into the shared operational language.
-- **Affirmation** — observes, reports, or confirms operational reality.
+* **Affirmation** — observes, reports, or confirms operational reality.
-- **Declaration** — transforms or constitutes operational reality when authority exists.
+* **Declaration** — transforms or constitutes operational reality when authority exists.
-- **Breakdown** — exposes operational friction as a new Situation.
+* **Breakdown** — exposes operational friction as a new Situation.
-- **Authority** — the condition that gives a produced act transformative force within a domain.
+* **Authority** — the condition that gives a produced act transformative force within a domain.
-- **Common Communication Channel** — the shared medium where produced acts circulate.
+* **Common Communication Channel** — the shared operational medium where produced acts circulate, independent of any specific transport.
-- **Operational Continuity** — the preservation, transformation, restoration, or handling of operational reality.
+* **Operational Continuity** — the preservation, transformation, restoration, or handling of operational reality.

 ## Core Ontology and Environments